From Maduro's Arrest to Oil Control: The Strategic Shift in U.S. Actions Toward Venezuela and Its Impact on the Global Order

 For Venezuela, the future is filled with uncertainty.
 The country has experienced one of the most severe economic collapses in modern history over the past decade.
 From year to year, it shrank by %; in year , the inflation rate soared as high as ,%; approximately million people (a quarter of the total population) fled their homes.
 The root causes of the economic collapse lie in over-reliance on oil, mismanagement, corruption, and U.S. sanctions.
 Reconstruction will be a long and costly process.

-The three-phase plan of "stabilization, recovery, and transition" promised by the United States lacks a clear timeline.
-Wright acknowledged, "This is not a matter of weeks, but months.
+The three-phase plan for stability, recovery, and transition promised by the United States has no clear timeline.
+Wright admitted: "This is not a matter of weeks, but months.
 It could be one or two years, or even longer."
-When asked how long the U.S. government would play a dominant role, he vaguely responded, "We want to bring a representative government to the Venezuelan people... and then you will see full sovereignty restored to the Venezuelan government."
-But when will a "representative government" be achieved?
-Who defines the criteria?
-These questions remain unanswered.
+When asked how long the U.S. government would play a dominant role, he vaguely responded: "We want to bring a representative government to the Venezuelan people... and then you will see full sovereignty return to the Venezuelan government."
+But when will a representative government be achieved?
+Who defines the standards?
+There are no answers to these questions.

 For the United States, this is a strategic gamble.
-In the short term, it demonstrates a tough capability to reshape the regional order and attempts to control critical resources.
-However, the long-term risks are substantial: it may intensify anti-American sentiment in Latin America; provide rivals with a pretext for "tit-for-tat" retaliation; deplete America's political and diplomatic capital; and draw the United States deeper into a quagmire of nation-building from which it may struggle to extricate itself.
+In the short term, it demonstrates a tough capability to reshape the surrounding order and attempts to control key resources.
+However, the long-term risks are substantial: it may intensify anti-American sentiment in Latin America; provide competitors with a pretext for tit-for-tat retaliation; deplete U.S. political and diplomatic capital; and draw the U.S. deeper into a quagmire of nation-building from which it is difficult to extricate itself.

-The events that took place in Venezuela in January were more than just a regime change.
-They marked the arrival of an era in American diplomacy that prioritizes power, disregards rules, and leans toward unilateral action.
-When the world’s most powerful nation believes that only "the president’s morality" can limit its actions, the global order enters a new, more unpredictable, and more dangerous phase.
-Venezuela’s oil may be pried open by American capital, but the geopolitical shockwaves unleashed in the process could prove far more difficult to control than the oil itself.
+The events that unfolded in Venezuela in January 2026 were more than just a regime change.
+They marked the beginning of an era in American diplomacy—one that prioritizes power, disregards rules, and leans toward unilateral action.
+When the world's most powerful nation believes that the only constraint on its actions is the president's morality, the global order enters a new, more unpredictable, and more dangerous phase.
+While Venezuela's oil may be unlocked by American capital, the geopolitical shockwaves unleashed in the process could prove far more difficult to control than the oil itself.